 "Just now, you can start to see the roof line being put into place," mentioned President of Business Operations A.G.
 Spanos.
 "It's amazing the scope that we're talking about.
 We have one of the three largest cranes in the world putting the roof line into place.
 It just adds up to a building that's going to be spectacular and very befitting of Los Angeles.
 It's going to be very exciting to be home for the Los Angeles Chargers."

-Local media members were invited to tour the LA Stadium construction site days before the LA Chargers and LA Rams face off in Week 3 of the regular season.
+Local media members were invited to tour the new SoFi Stadium construction site days before the LA Chargers and LA Rams face off in Week 3 of the regular season.